DorianDepriester/Wicksell-py/JOSS/paper.md

 ---
-title: 'Wycksell-py: A Python integration for the corpuscle problem'
+title: 'Wicksell-py: A Python integration for the corpuscle problem'
 tags:
   - Python
   - stereology